sgtpep/test-javascript-hp/README.md

 The demonstation of components embedded to the origianl application built for production is located at `./demo`.
 See this demo: https://sgtpep.github.io/test-javascript-hp/demo/.

+Tests are located at `./test`.
+Run them in browser: https://sgtpep.github.io/test-javascript-hp/test/ (or run `npm start` locally and navigate to http://localhost:8000/test/).
+Open browser's console to see results.

 ## Commands

 - Checkout the source code and install development dependencies: